A 2024 Guide to Cybersecurity in the Trucking Industry

 Gain access to customer information.
 You likely store private business information within one or more internal systems and web applications.
 Hackers will enter the system and obtain business details to hold hostage or use against you.

 Gain access to intellectual property.
-Hackers may also obtain intellectual property, which includes creations that belong to your business: inventions, designs, symbols, names and images.
+Hackers may also obtain intellectual property, which includes assets that belong to your business: inventions, designs, symbols, names, and images.

 Gain control of critical data.
-Other important information—tax and financial documentation, details about trucks and other equipment, etc.—may be stolen, encrypted then held as ransom for a price.
+Other important information—tax and financial documentation, details about trucks, and other equipment—may be stolen, encrypted, then held as ransom for a price.

 Prevent the use of your website.
 Criminals looking to take advantage of you may also gain access to your entire website and take it over—only letting you back in once you’ve paid an amount they request.

-And often, criminals get far into their attack before you even notice if proper precautions aren’t in place.
+And often, criminals get far into their attack before you even notice that proper precautions are missing.

 Top tips on how to protect your trucking business from cybersecurity threats